 Contact Data, Financial Data and Transaction Data: for a minimum of seven years, in accordance with guidelines provided to us by the UK Government’s HM Revenue and Customs.

-Google Data Retention: for 26 months.
-For more information please see the Google Analytics Data Privacy & Security support pages.
+Google Data Retention: for 14 months.
+For more information please see Google’s Support pages.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-This Policy was prepared by Dee Two and becomes operational on 25 May 2018.
+This Policy was prepared by David Davis, Managing Director of Dee Two at Dee Two and becomes operational on 25 May 2018.